bertozzivill/train-the-trainers/episodes/skill-with-practice.md

 **presenting too many facts too soon can actually reinforce an incorrect mental model**.
 (This is a key problem with the "empty vessel" analogy described earlier.)

-Most learners coming to Carpentries lessons are novices, and do not have a strong mental model of the concepts we are teaching.
+Learners coming to data science workshops may be novices, and do not have a strong mental model of the concepts we are teaching.
 Thus, our primary goal is **not** to teach the syntax of a particular programming language, but **to help them construct a working mental model**